smallpath/memory/docs/en/TUTORIAL.md

 To change script language to 中文 or English

 #### Check version
-Check updates for Memory
+Check updates for memory

 ## Preset setting
 `Right Click->Preset setting` to open preset window
 'Only property' and 'Empty property' will be here.
-You can edit them by yourself to use  the powerful preset feather of Memory
+You can edit them by yourself to use  the powerful preset feather of memory

 #### Only property
 If `Right Click->Only property` is checked ,decide the property groups that will be created